The Holographic Map of an Evaporating Black Hole: Discussion

 Although the proposal of \cite{Akers:2022qdl} has clarified certain issues, much remains to be understood.
 Of principal interest is the fate of an infalling system.
-According to our model, an infalling system begins to be scrambled immediately.
+According to these models, an infalling system begins to be scrambled immediately.
 In fact, the infalling system will soon enter the entanglement wedge of a late-time observer who collects all the radiation, since the QES is very close up behind the horizon meaning that the information of the infalling observer is in the radiation available to the late-time observer.
 Is this compatible with the idea that the infalling system experiences a smooth internal geometry after horizon crossing?
 We have argued at the microscopic level, the state of the radiation is not the inertial vacuum in the neighbourhood of the horizon but perhaps the infalling system sees effectively a smooth geometry and being thermalized takes some time.
+This would support an idea previously presented in \cite{Susskind:2015toa} and analysed in the basic model in \cite{Akers:2022qdl}.
 The situation seems quite analogous to the same questions for the fuzzball paradigm in string theory \cite{Mathur:2012np,Mathur:2012jk}.
 In that context, it is argued that a macroscopic (i.e.~high energy) infalling system would take time to be thermalized as it falls into the fuzzball.
 In a proposal known as {\it fuzzball complementarity\/}, the high energy infallling system would not resolve the subtle structure of the microscopic state and effectively average it to see a smooth geometry.
 It seems plausible that the same mechanism is at work here, if an observer cannot resolve the fine details of $\rho_R$ maybe it effectively experiences the average $\overline{\rho_R}=\rho^\text{sc}_R$, precisely the semi-classical state and a smooth horizon, at least for a while.

 TJH, AL and SPK acknowledge support from STFC grant ST/T000813/1.
 NT and ZG acknowledge the support of an STFC Studentship.
 AL has also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 804305).